Abdul Quddus Bizenjo

 Previously, he was a member of the Balochistan Assembly from November 2002 to May 2018.
 He served as the 16th Chief Minister of Balochistan from 13 January 2018 to 7 June 2018 and served as Deputy Speaker of the Provincial Assembly of Balochistan from 2013 to 2015.
 He served in the provincial Balochistan cabinet between 2002 and 2013, as the minister of livestock.
 He has been elected as chief minister of Balochistan on 29 October 2021.

 Early life and education

-Bizenjo was born on 1 January 1974 in Awaran, Balochistan, Pakistan.
+Bizenjo was born on 1 January 1970 in Awaran, Balochistan, Pakistan.

 He did his early education from Shindi Jhao, his native town in Awaran District.
 In 2000, he received a master's degree in English from the University of Balochistan.

 Political career

-Bizenjo was elected to the Provincial Assembly of Balochistan as a candidate of Pakistan Muslim League (Q) from Constituency PB-41 (Awaran) in 2002 Pakistani general election by securing 9,492 votes.
+Bizenjo was elected to the Provincial Assembly of Balochistan as a candidate of Pakistan Muslim League (Q) from Constituency PB-41 (Awaran) in the 2002 Pakistani general election by securing 9,492 votes.
 He served as provincial minister of Balochistan for livestock and dairy development in the provincial cabinet of Chief Minister Jam Mohammad Yousaf.